-Covid-19 revealed a flaw in the risk frameworks of many organisations. processes.
-Whilst pandemic featured on risk registers, the likelihood assessment meant that other risks overshadowed its importance - and the focus of management attention and time it should have received was reduced/was missing.
 Emerging risk assessment should focus on plausibility and impact.
 Probability is notoriously challenging to assess for emerging risks and creating angst over this can act as a distraction.
 Formal assessments and heat maps should be exchanged for structured, creative discussions across business units and functions that bring different perspectives to bear on the topic and seek to strip away unhelpful biases.
-This will help organisations to better appreciate potential risk trajectories, where the organisation might be touched and the knock-on consequences.
+This will help organisations to better appreciate potential risk trajectories, where the organisation might be touched, and the knock-on consequences.

-The key is to ensure that high impact, low probability risks are not overlooked when profiling top risks and issues.
+Key is to ensure that high impact, low probability risks are not overlooked when profiling top risks and issues.